XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 ### I didn't get \*insert reward here*.
 I checked my inventory but they're not there.
 How do I get them?

 > Have you checked the quests?
 What about the mail?
 If you did and they're still not there, either restart or wait for a few days.

+### How many combat reports should I have ideally?

+> 660 CRs to raise a doll from Lv.1 to Lv.90.
+As for how much is the recommended stock, if your main source of raising dolls is map leveling/corpse dragging, you'll get a truck load of them before you know it.